rgknox/cime/doc/source/cesm_configurations.rst

 platform.
 This functionality is handy in accelerating the porting process and quickly getting a case running on a new platform.
 For more information on porting, see the
-`cime porting guide <http://esmci.github.io/cime/doc/build/html/users_guide/index.html#cime-user-s-guide-part-2-cime-internals-porting-and-testing>`_.
-The list of available machines are documented in `CESM supported machines <>`__.
+`CIME porting guide <http://esmci.github.io/cime/doc/build/html/users_guide/index.html#cime-user-s-guide-part-2-cime-internals-porting-and-testing>`_.
+The list of available machines are documented in `CESM supported machines <http://www.cesm.ucar.edu/models/cesm2.0/cesm/machines.html>`_.
 Running **create_newcase** with the "-list" option will also show the list of available machines for the current local version of CESM.
 Supported machines have undergone the full CESM porting process.
 The machines available in each of these categories changes as access to machines change over time.

+.. todo:: put in link to scientifically supported model results

 CESM Validation
 ---------------